|CCL Main NFP Series||Thu 4/12/18 6:00PM

 Andy and Anndrea are a certified CCL Teaching Couple.
 Andy and Anndrea have been married since November 2007.

 Parish: St. Joseph's in Marion

-Shawn and Emma were married in October 2006 and have 3 children.
-They recently completed their training and certification to become a CCL Teaching Couple.
-They haven spoken about NFP at Pre-Cana in the southern part of the diocese.
+Shawn and Emma were married in October 2006.
+They are a certified CCL Teaching Couple.
+They speak spoken about NFP at Pre-Cana in the southern part of the diocese.

 There are many modern methods of NFP for couples to choose from.
 Currently there are 2 methods available in the Belleville Diocese.
 Both are recognized by the USCCB and the instructors have been trained and certified by national training programs.